CRM: A definition

 In summary, the key difference is this:

-- CRM Technology: Acts as a central platform where primarily customer data can be organized, used, securely shared and acquired.
+- CRM Technology: Acts as a central platform where primarily customer information can be organized, used, securely shared and acquired.
 It provides functionality for pipeline management and reporting, as well as the ability to communicate and track all touchpoints with your contacts.

 - CRM Strategy: These are the processes that organizations put in place to standardize and optimize the way CRM technology is used.